ELEKTROCODX/AURAVINDEXAPI/README.md

 SERVER_PORT=3000
 # The JWT secret is a secret key used to sign and verify JSON Web Tokens (JWT).
 JWT_SECRET=example
+# The FMC (Firebase Cloud Messaging) server key is used to send push notifications (currently not used, using Firebase admin).
+FCM_SERVER_KEY=exampleToken
 # Main app domain
 APP_MAIN_DOMAIN=example.com
 # Admin gmail email and app password (This is used to send the reset password links to emails)